 This field identifies the router to which the certificate has been issued.
 Consistent with [RFC6487], only two attributes are allowed in the Subject field: common name and serial number.
 Moreover, the only common name encoding options that are supported are printableString and UTF8String.
 For BGPSEC Router Certificates, it is RECOMMENDED that the common name attribute contain the literal string "ROUTER-" followed by the 32-bit AS Number [RFC3779] encoded as eight hexadecimal digits and that the serial number attribute contain the 32-bit BGP Identifier [RFC4271] (i.e., the router ID) encoded as eight hexadecimal digits.
+If there is more than one AS number, the choice of which to include in the common name is at the discretion of the Issuer.
 If the same certificate is issued to more than one router (hence the private key is shared among these routers), the choice of the router ID used in this name is at the discretion of the Issuer.
 Note that router IDs are not guaranteed to be unique across the Internet, and thus the Subject name in a BGPSEC Router Certificate issued using this convention also is not guaranteed to be unique across different issuers.
 However, each certificate issued by an individual CA MUST contain a Subject name that is unique within that context.